Namchee/ditto/README.md

 <h1 align="center">Ditto</h1>

-Ditto is a CLI tool that helps you verify multiple HTTP endpoints implementation.
+Ditto is a test runner that helps you test and verify multiple HTTP endpoints implementation.

 One of the use case of Ditto is automated migration testing.

+## Features

+1. 🚄 Fast and performant out of the box.
+2. ⚙️ Configurable to suit your needs.